Chili-Man/containers/README.md

 Containers used for home automation purposes.

 ## Usage
-Each subdirectory corresponds to a Dockerfile built for a specific purpose:
+Each subdirectory corresponds to a Dockerfile built for a specific purpose.
+**All containers are available through DockerHub, under [habanero](https://hub.docker.com/u/habanero)**

 - [certificate-manager](./certificate-manager):
     Uses [ofelia](https://github.com/mcuadros/ofelia) and [lego](https://github.com/go-acme/lego)